-- 7. FTE Calculations: The following equations must be utilized when calculating state-supported FTE: - Undergraduate level FTE semester student credit hours generated in undergraduate level courses (course numbers 000 to 499) --regardless of student level -- divided by 15. - Master's level FTE semester student credit hours in graduate-level courses (course numbers 500 and above) generated by non-doctoral students, divided by 12. - Doctoral level FTE semester student credit hours in graduate-level courses (course numbers 500 and above) generated by doctoral students, divided by 9. - 8.
+- a.
+Enrollments in fall courses with an end date occurring after December 31 will be recorded in the following spring. - b.
+Enrollments in fall courses with a start date three weeks prior to the start date of the fall semester will be recorded in the following fall if the course is included on the fall semester transcript and credits are applied toward the fall semester load. - c.
+Enrollments in spring courses ending after June 10 and prior to the start date of the fall semester will be considered late term spring courses. - 8.
+FTE Calculations: The following equations must be utilized when calculating state-supported FTE: - Undergraduate level FTE semester student credit hours generated in undergraduate level courses (course numbers 000 to 499) --regardless of student level -- divided by 15. - b.
+Master's level FTE semester student credit hours in graduate-level courses (course numbers 500 and above) generated by non-doctoral students, divided by 12. - c.
+Doctoral level FTE semester student credit hours in graduate-level courses (course numbers 500 and above) generated by doctoral students, divided by 9. - 9.
 Course Taxonomy Data: On the official enrollment reporting date of each term, institutions will submit a file composed of individual student records, one record per student per course.
 Records should be created for all students enrolled in at least one credit-bearing course that qualifies as state-supported student credit hours.
 The total student credit hours reported in the file must equal the institution's official enrollment recorded for that term.
-System Administration is responsible for identifying all new course prefixes and applying initial coding.
+The Chancellor's Office is responsible for identifying all new course prefixes and applying initial coding.